LiliaVasileva/Flower-Shop-React-Project/README.md

 - Item Component -> Item Details Component, Item Create Component, Item Edit Component; Delete Functionality is handled with a window confirmation pop up, there was no component created for it;
-* Item is a complex functionality which includes all CRUD operations, there is a detail page where ig the user is owner should see Edit and Delete buttons, if the user is not owner but he/she is authenticated should be able to add comments to the specific item.
+* Item is a complex functionality which includes all CRUD operations, there is a detail page where if the user is owner should see Edit and Delete buttons, if the user is not owner but he/she is authenticated should be able to add comments to the specific item.
 Item Components are using ItemContextProvider to send context data through the different components;
-Edit and Create Item Components are using useForm hook to manage all form data to be sent to the service via fetch API and in order for the state to be updated.
+Edit and Create Item Components are using useForm hook to manage all form data to be sent to the server via fetch API and in order for the state to be updated.

 - Login Component;
+Login Components are using AuthContextProvider to extract context data for the user and to send information on login to the auth context and to set localstorage data and cookies data.
+Login Component is using useForm hook to manage all form data to be sent to the server via fetch API and in order for the state to be updated.

 - Register Component;
 - Logout was handled only with a Handler function, no component created for logout;
 - Navigation Component;